thickey-cretelligent/radius_spec/radius_order_process_spec.md

-# RADIUS Order Flow: Project-Based Ordering
+# RADIUS Order Process Spec

 This specification defines the RADIUS Order flow for all non-automated Products using the "Cart".
 The intent is to replace all existing order pages with a single consolidated checkout process.
 Note: To align with the concept of a "Project" in TRACKER, the Cart should be rebranded to "Project".
 As such, references in this document to "Building a Project" refer to adding products to the Cart.